|

 pole reversal.

-- The direction of N-S pole reversal is 'trapped' in
+- ... the direction of N-S pole reversal is 'trapped' in

-The 'flips' happen over about 1000 years? but millions of years elapse
+- The 'flips' happen over about 1000 years? but millions of years elapse

-between each magnetic reversals
+between each magnetic reversals.

-- It is the iron-rich
+- The explanation lies in the iron-rich

 minerals in the magma that record the direction of the Earth's magnetic field

 at the time when the rising magma solidified.
-When the rock crystals

 set, the iron atoms in the minerals act as tiny magnets, and they will